What Language Is The Torah Written In?

 Ancient languages related to biblical Hebrew

 There are a number of ancient languages related to biblical Hebrew.
-These include ed), 20th century, 10th century, 5th century, 3rd century, cultural language, 2nd century, European languages, Hebrew alphabet, 4th century, eighth centuries.
+These include ed), 20th century, 10th century, 5th century, 3rd century, cultural language, 2nd century, European languages, Hebrew alphabet, 4th century, and eighth century.

 In 1999, a linguist at Cambridge University discovered this new way to read the Bible like never before by translating passages into Akkadian (and other old Near Eastern Languages) rather than English.
-For example: Exodus 15:18-19 – God has triumphed gloriously instead reads Enlil has triumphed gloriously.
+For example, in Exodus 15:18-19 – God has triumphed gloriously instead reads, Enlil has triumphed gloriously.

 Each of these dialects contains slight variations from one another and from Arabic as a whole.
 For example, whereas standard Arabic has two genders for nouns, Eastern Palestinian has three – masculine, feminine, and neuter.
-Some features found in this variety of Palestinian Arabic include: word order changes for emphasis; verb tense differences; the use of eh for yes; special endings added to some words; and incorporation of Aramaic words.
+Some features found in this variety of Palestinian Arabic include word order changes for emphasis, verb tense differences, the use of eh for yes, special endings added to some words, and the incorporation of Aramaic words.

 Ibn Ezra 3:2